Michael Edelson: Manchester United

-Edelson is a non-executive Director of Manchester United and has been in that role from 1982.
+Edelson is a non-executive Director of Manchester United and has been in that role since 1982.
 He was appointed to the board by Martin Edwards to replace Matt Busby, who had become club president earlier the same year.
 Edelson joined James Gulliver – who had built up the Edwards family meat business into the £4 billion Argyll Group – and Alan Gibson – the son of James Gibson, who was Manchester United's chairman from 1932 to 1951, and whose loans saved the club from extinction.

-Edelson was one of the founder members of the Manchester United Foundation and remains a trustee on the Foundation's Board as well as being involved in a number of other charities.
+Edelson was one of the founder members of the Manchester United Foundation and remains a trustee on the Foundation's Board, as well as being involved in a number of other charities.

-Edelson went into retirement for a few years until he assisted with joining 30 Seconds Group.
+Edelson went into retirement for a few years until he assisted with joining the 30 Seconds Group.